madrobby/keymaster/README.markdown

 * Finish test suite

-Keymaster is (c) 2011-2013 Thomas Fuchs and may be freely distributed under the MIT license.
+Keymaster is (c) 2011-2013 Thomas Fuchs with contributions by Kent C. Dodds and may be freely distributed under the MIT license.
 See the `MIT-LICENSE` file.